raggedkarma/mecha-prime/Core/Mecha.md

 Effect
 :	*Ref: /Library/Mecha/Weapon*

-:	A mech may use their embedded weapons to gain bonus dice, depending on the target type and range.
-Notably, every weapon in range may contribute their available bonus dice to a manoeuvre.
+:	A mech may use their embedded weapons to gain bonus dice, depending on the target type and optimal range.
+Notably, every functioning weapon in optimal range may contribute their available bonus dice to a manoeuvre.

-	A mech in combat may also instead rely on their speed, and roll the Speed rating of the mech's chassis.
-Note that, in addition of altering the description of the manoeuvre, may allow the mech to alter their Range against a particular foe.
+	A mech in combat may also rely on their speed to gain an advantage, gaining the mech's Speed rating in bonus dice.
+Utilising this option prevents the use of weapon bonus dice as described above.
+A success in this manoeuvre will allow the actor to choose their Range band against their target.

 	Each success rolled on a Mech Manoeuvre action, except sixes, will create a *Strike* die as default, which is added to the character's *Strike* pool.
-Every success die of six creates an *Overdrive* die, which is added to the *Overdrive* pool.
-The maximum number of dice created for pools from a manoeuvre is limited to a maximum of five, though should more successes be rolled the actor may choose which dice pool is increased.
+Every success die with a result of six creates instead an *Overdrive* die, which is added to the mech's *Overdrive* pool.
+The maximum number of dice created for pools from a single manoeuvre is limited to a maximum of five, though should more successes be rolled the actor may choose which dice pool is increased.
 If no successes are rolled, the roll is considered a failure.

 	This replaces the default manoeuvre action for mecha.

 ###2.4 Overheat
 If the Overdrive pool for a character is equal to or greater than the the Flashpoint rating of the character's chassis, such dice are qualified as *Overheat* dice.
 They are still considered part of the *Overdrive* pool, and may be spent as *Overdrive* dice.

-If a mech suffers any amount of damage in combat, any *Overheat* dice are rolled, but not spent from the pool.
+If a mech suffers any amount of damage in combat, any *Overheat* dice are rolled, but not removed from the pool.
 For each success, a mech system is taken **offline**.
 The pilot may select which systems are offline.
-If the success is a six, in addition to the system going offline (and the initial damage to the mech), the pilot suffers a wound.
+If the success is a six, the pilot also suffers a wound.